grafana/alloy/docs/sources/shared/deploy-alloy.md

 ![centralized-collection](/media/docs/agent/agent-topologies/centralized-collection.png)

 Using this topology requires deploying {{< param "PRODUCT_NAME" >}} on separate infrastructure, and making sure that they can discover and reach these applications over the network.
-The main predictor for the size of {{< param "PRODUCT_NAME" >}} is the number of active metrics series it's scraping.
+The main predictor for the size of an {{< param "PRODUCT_NAME" >}} deployment is the number of active metrics series it's scraping.
 A rule of thumb is approximately 10 KB of memory for each series.
 We recommend you start looking towards horizontal scaling around the 1 million active series mark.

 ### Using Kubernetes StatefulSets